There is someone alive today who will live to be 1,000 years old.The Independent

 It doesn’t work that way, and with each harvest our food becomes less nutritious.

-A great reason to start a home garden (I’m doing the same).
+Declining soil quality (and lack of nutritious options) pushed me into testing out my green thumb.
 Or, for urbanites, freshly sprouted produce.
 Both more than compensates for lackluster supermarket options.

-Biohacking Future Trend #10: Reversion to Nature
+Biohacking Trend #10: Reversion to Nature

 Going back to nature?